-The longer the shutdowns go on, the more intransigent will be the governments, and the more they will instill fear, with the media’s help, to get compliance.
+The better the news on fatality rates and contagion, the more intransigent are governments.
+Instead of rejoicing they still instill fear, with the media’s help, to get compliance.
 Young people, whose risk is trivial, are cowering in masks.
 People shun their neighbours.
 All this is for a virus with less than a 1 in a 1,000 probability of killing a 35 year old.
 If this scorched earth policy continues, the apocalyptic Great Depression of 2020 will go down as one of the greatest follies of all time.

 Most boomers would gladly give up a few years of life to ensure their children’s future, and we need to be heard.
-Destructive shutdown is not just a medical decision.
+Destructive shutdown or face masks, distancing and a culture of fear are not just a medical decision.
 It is for economists, actuaries, ethicists and people who care about the young and the working class to decide, for the greatest good for the greatest number.
-May 2020, June 2020
+May 2020, July 2020

 More opinions at: